ecmwf/earthkit-data/docs/guide/sources.rst

 fdb
 ---

-.. py:function:: from_source("fdb", *args, stream=True, batch_size=1, **kwargs)
+.. py:function:: from_source("fdb", *args, stream=True, group_by=None, batch_size=1, **kwargs)
   :noindex:

   The ``fdb`` source accesses the `FDB (Fields DataBase) <https://fields-database.readthedocs.io/en/latest/>`_, which is a domain-specific object store developed at ECMWF for storing, indexing and retrieving GRIB data. earthkit-data uses the `pyfdb <https://pyfdb.readthedocs.io/en/latest>`_ package to retrieve data from FDB.

-  :param str dataset: the name of the CDS dataset
   :param tuple *args: positional arguments specifying the request as a dict
   :param bool stream: when it is ``True`` the data is read as a stream.
 Otherwise the data is retrieved into a file and stored in the :ref:`cache <caching>`.
+  :param group_by: used when ``stream=True`` and can specify one or more metadata keys to control how GRIB messages are read from the stream.
+When it is set ``from_source`` gives us a stream iterator object.
+Each iteration step results in a Fieldlist object, which is built by consuming GRIB messages from the stream until the values of the ``group_by`` metadata keys do not change.
+The generated Fieldlist keeps GRIB messages in memory then gets deleted when going out of scope.
+When ``group_by`` is set ``batch_size`` cannot be used.
+  :type group_by: str, list of str
-  :param bool batch_size: used when ``stream=True`` and defines how many GRIB messages are consumed from the stream and kept in memory at a time. ``batch_size=0`` means all the messages will be loaded and stored in memory.
+  :param bool batch_size: used when ``stream=True`` and ``group_by`` is unset.
+It defines how many GRIB messages are consumed from the stream and kept in memory at a time. ``batch_size=0`` means all the messages will be loaded and stored in memory.
 When ``batch_size`` is not zero ``from_source`` gives us a stream iterator object.
 During the iteration temporary objects are created for each message then get deleted when going out of scope.
   :param dict **kwargs: other keyword arguments specifying the request

   The following example retrieves analysis :ref:`grib` data for 2 surface parameters as stream.